cosmos/cosmos/WHITEPAPER.md

 ## Introduction ################################################################

-The combined success of the open-source ecosystem, of decentralized file-sharing, and of public cryptocurrencies, has inspired an understanding that decentralized internet protocols can be used to radically improve socio-economic infrastructure.
-We have seen specialized blockchain applications like Bitcoin [\[1\]][1] (a cryptocurrency), Zerocash [\[2\]][2] (a cryptocurrency for privacy), and generalized smart contract platforms such as Ethereum [\[3\]][3], with countless distributed applications for the EVM such as Augur (a prediction market) and TheDAO [\[4\]][4] (an investment club).
+The combined success of the open-source ecosystem, decentralized file-sharing, and public cryptocurrencies has inspired an understanding that decentralized internet protocols can be used to radically improve socio-economic infrastructure.
+We have seen specialized blockchain applications like Bitcoin [\[1\]][1] (a cryptocurrency), Zerocash [\[2\]][2] (a cryptocurrency for privacy), and generalized smart contract platforms such as Ethereum [\[3\]][3], with countless distributed applications for the Etherium Virtual Machine (EVM) such as Augur (a prediction market) and TheDAO [\[4\]][4] (an investment club).

 To date, however, these blockchains have suffered from a number of drawbacks, including their gross energy inefficiency, poor or limited performance, and immature governance mechanisms.
-A number of proposals have been made to scale Bitcoin's transaction throughput such as Segregated-Witness [\[5\]][5] and BitcoinNG [\[6\]][6], but these are vertical scaling solutions that remain limited by the capacity of a single physical machine, lest we sacrifice the property of complete auditability.
-The Lightning Network [\[7\]][7] can help scale Bitcoin transaction volume by leaving some transactions off the ledger completely and is well suited for micropayments and privacy preserving payment rails, but may not be suitable for more generalized scaling needs.
+Proposals to scale Bitcoin's transaction throughput, such as Segregated-Witness [\[5\]][5] and BitcoinNG [\[6\]][6], are vertical scaling solutions that remain limited by the capacity of a single physical machine, in order to ensure the property of complete auditability.
+The Lightning Network [\[7\]][7] can help scale Bitcoin transaction volume by leaving some transactions off the ledger completely, and is well suited for micropayments and privacy-preserving payment rails, but may not be suitable for more generalized scaling needs.

-An ideal solution would be one that allows multiple parallel blockchains to interoperate while retaining their security properties, but this has proven difficult, if not impossible, with proof-of-work.
-Merged-mining, for instance, allows the work done to secure a parent chain to be re-used on a child chain, but transactions still must be validated, in order, by each node, and a merge-mined blockchain is vulnerable to attack if a majority of the hashing power on the parent is not actively merge-mining the child.
-An academic review of [alternative blockchain network architectures](http://vukolic.com/iNetSec_2015.pdf) is provided for additional context, and we provide more summaries of some proposals and their drawbacks in [Related Work](#related-work).
+An ideal solution is one that allows multiple parallel blockchains to interoperate while retaining their security properties.
+This has proven difficult, if not impossible, with proof-of-work.
+Merged mining, for instance, allows the work done to secure a parent chain to be reused on a child chain, but transactions must still be validated, in order, by each node, and a merge-mined blockchain is vulnerable to attack if a majority of the hashing power on the parent is not actively merge-mining the child.
+An academic review of [alternative blockchain network architectures](http://vukolic.com/iNetSec_2015.pdf) is provided for additional context, and we provide summaries of other proposals and their drawbacks in [Related Work](#related-work).

 Here we present Cosmos, a novel blockchain network architecture that addresses all